Concepts

 Managing webhooks

-You can create, update, toggle, and delete webhooks from the Dashboard or via the API:
+Create, update, toggle, and delete webhooks from the Dashboard, the SDK, or the API.
+Two equivalent surfaces:

 MethodEndpointDescription